-Mr Andrew Simpson, Her Majesty's Lord-Lieutenant of Banffshire
+Mr Andrew Simpson, His Majesty's Lord-Lieutenant of Banffshire

-Andrew was educated at University College School, Hampstead, and The University of Aberdeen, graduating in 1979 with a BD and in 1980 with a Postgraduate Certificate of Education.
+Andrew was educated at University College School, Hampstead, and The University of Aberdeen, graduating in 1979 with a BD and in 1980 with both the Postgraduate Certificate and Diploma of Education.

 Andrew's professional background is in education.
-His first role was as Teacher of Religious and Moral Education, Turriff Academy and subsequently he became head of the department.
+His first role was as Teacher of Religious and Moral Education, Turriff Academy and subsequently he became Head of the department.
 Shortly after he became Staff Tutor in Grampian Region and was later promoted to Assistant Head Teacher and Deputy Head posts in Aberdeenshire and Moray.
 He also served as Principal Examiner of Religious Studies with the Scottish Examination Board (now the Scottish Qualifications Authority).
 He was appointed as Head Teacher of Elgin High School in 2003 and led the school through an exciting phase of growth and development, including cutting the turf for the new state-of-the-art school building, until his retirement in 2016.
-He currently works part-time as a Staff Tutor in the School of Education at The University of Aberdeen from 2016-2022, supporting student teachers beginning their careers.
+He then undertook a part-time role as Staff Tutor in the School of Education at The University of Aberdeen from 2016-2022, supporting student teachers beginning their careers.

 Andrew has held numerous roles within the local community, including Session Clerk at Macduff Parish Church, and is a past president of the Banff Rotary Club.
-He has served on national committees of the Church of Scotland and is Convener of Mission Committee, Presbytery of Buchan.
+He has served on national committees of the Church of Scotland and was Convener of Mission Committee, Presbytery of Buchan.
 He is currently a member of the Presbytery of the North East and Northern Isles.

-In his spare time he enjoys swimming, hill walking, genealogy, local history, reading, international affairs, and is a keen Scottish Rugby supporter.
+In his spare time he enjoys swimming, golf, walking, genealogy, local history, reading, international affairs, and is a keen Scottish Rugby supporter.